usaid-cs/yesterday-i-learned/random.md

 ![What the heck is a National Use-Up-Your-Leftovers-in-a-Jell-O-Salad Week](https://i.imgur.com/D1mir6l.png)

+1. Association football, the world's popular sport, has wikipedia articles available in 200 languages.
+FIFA claims the sport derived from [蹴鞠](https://en.wikipedia.org/wiki/Cuju), "something along those lines" from 20 BC.
+1. The [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) is reached when all players know all the other players' strategies, and find no reason (nothing to gain) to change their own strategy.
+1. It appears to be *Vive la France*, not *Viva la France*.
 1. The RB in [RB Leipzig](https://en.wikipedia.org/wiki/RB_Leipzig) the Fußballverein is *Rasenballsport*, lit. "lawn ball sport", is a clever attempt to bypass the [DFB](https://en.wikipedia.org/wiki/German_Football_Association)'s licencing limitation that the company name "Red Bull" cannot be part of the team name.
 1. [Coffins that hang from a cliff](https://en.wikipedia.org/wiki/Hanging_coffins), and people who do such things, can be found in China, Indonesia, and Philippines.
 1. The Unicode Consortium has an interesting list of [Full Members](http://unicode.org/consortium/members.html).
 They are: tech company, tech company, tech company, tech company, tech company, tech company, [Ministry of Awqwaf and Religious Affairs of the Sultanate of Oman](https://mara.gov.om/), tech company, tech company, tech company, and tech company.